kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

 - **Whitelisted Admins**: Defined by User ID in AdminConfig.lua
   - Current Admin ID: 1547280148
 - **Admin Panel Features:**
-  - Create new items with Roblox ID, name, value, and optional stock
+  - **Create Items**: Create new items with Roblox ID, name, value, and optional stock
     - Live preview of item thumbnail
     - Auto-fills item name from Roblox marketplace
     - Input validation for all fields
+  - **Give Items to Players**: Give items directly to players
+    - Enter item Roblox ID, amount to give, and player ID/username
+    - Supports both User ID (number) and username (case-insensitive)
+    - Regular items: Gives specified amount, properly increments owner count
+    - Stock items not at max: Gives next available serial number (as if rolled)
+    - Stock items at max: Automatically increases stock limit by 1, gives new serial
+    - Only works for players currently in the game
 - **Console Commands:**
   - `CheckDatabase()` - View all items sorted by value
   - `CheckRarities()` - View item count by rarity tier